University Hospital Heidelberg

+Organization

+UKHD is functionally an integral part of Heidelberg University's medical academic and research environment.
+However, it is administratively and financially distinct from Heidelberg University and operates as an independent public law institution ("Anstalt des öffentlichen Rechts") with its own Board of Directors.

+UKHD is affiliated with the Medical Faculty of Heidelberg University, serving as its teaching hospital and core clinical partner for research, education, and patient care.
+Researchers working at UKHD are affiliated academically with Heidelberg University, as part of the Medical Faculty, which is reflected in the university's affiliation policies that apply to research outputs originating from UKHD.
+This connection enables UKHD to participate in joint research projects, clinical trials, and teaching programs with Heidelberg University, while maintaining legal, financial, and administrative independence.

 Patient care

 Over 1 million patients per year are treated at the University Hospital Heidelberg.
 The hospital is especially renowned for the treatment of cancer.
 A recent innovation in the care of cancer patient is the foundation of the National Center of Tumor Diseases (NCT) in cooperation with German Cancer Research Center (DKFZ).
 The goal of NCT is an interdisciplinary collaboration between various clinical and basic science disciplines and the fast implementation of new and innovative therapeutic procedures.
 A good example for the Heidelberg's leading position in innovative cancer research and treatment is HIT (heavy ion therapy).
 HIT utilizes scanned beams of heavy ions, like carbon ions, and is thought to be superior in the treatment of some cancers compared to normal photon radiation.
 The new facility at University Hospital Heidelberg is unique in the world.
 The HIT radiation beam is directed by a 600 metric ton gantry which is rotated to focus the beam.